-You'll need to read our Conditions of Use & fill out a form to take part in our Climbing Activities - please download the relevant forms below to speed up your check in when you arrive at the wall:
+You'll need to read our Conditions of Use & fill out a form to take part in our Climbing Activities - please download or digitally fill out the relevant forms below to speed up your check in when you arrive at the wall:

 We understand that from time to time it is necessary to change plans at the last minute and have developed a cancellation policy that minimises the cancellation charges: